GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 The method of extracting the resized staging table depends on the combination of parameters.
-BigQuery extract jobs are used if the fileType is csv or json, or if the fileType is avro and the resized staging table size is <= 1 GB.
-If the fileType is avro and the targetDataSize is > 1 GB, DataFlow is used to generate the file, since attempting to extract a staging table of this size to avro causes errors.
-If the fileType is parquet, DataFlow is used as well, since BigQuery extract jobs don't support the parquet file type.
+BigQuery extract jobs are used if the `fileType` is csv or json, or if the `fileType` is avro and the resized staging table size is <= 1 GB.
+If the `fileType` is avro and the `targetDataSize` is > 1 GB, DataFlow is used to generate the file, since attempting to extract a staging table of this size to avro causes errors.
+If the `fileType` is parquet, DataFlow is used as well, since BigQuery extract jobs don't support the parquet file type.

-Once the first file for each combination is generated (numFiles=1), it is copied to create the same combination of files, but where numFiles > 1.
-More specifically, it is copied 100 times for numFiles=100, 1000 times for numFiles=1000, and 10000 times for numFiles=10000.
+Once the first file for each combination is generated (`numFiles`=1), it is copied to create the same combination of files, but where numFiles > 1.
+More specifically, it is copied 100 times for `numFiles`=100, 1000 times for `numFiles`=1000, and 10000 times for `numFiles`=10000.
 Copying is much faster than extracting each table tens of thousands of times.
 As an example, the files listed above are copied to create the following 77,700 files: